Ransomware

 There are five options for recovering from ransomware:

-• Roll back the device: If you’re still experiencing problems after trying the remedies mentioned earlier, the last resort is to roll back your device.
-This will revert all the changes that were made to your device by the ransomware, and hopefully restore it back to its original condition.
-The process of rolling back your device is a bit complicated and requires some technical know-how, but it’s the last resort if all else fails.
-So, if you’re still experiencing problems after trying the other remedies, be sure to contact your tech support team for further instructions on how to roll back your device.
+• If you’re still experiencing problems after trying the remedies mentioned earlier, the last resort is to roll back your device.
+This will revert all the changes that ransomware made to your device and hopefully restore it to its original condition.
+Rolling back your device is a bit complicated and requires technical know-how, but it serves as a last resort if all else fails.
+If you continue experiencing problems after trying other remedies, contact your tech support team for instructions on how to roll back your device.

-• Do nothing and simply rebuild affected systems: Some people might think that recovering from ransomware is a simple task of just rebuilding affected systems.
-However, this is not always the case, as ransomware developers are constantly coming up with new and more sophisticated variants that can render systems unusable.
-In fact, if you do nothing and try to rebuild affected systems, you might end up reinfecting yourself with the ransomware in the process.
-The best way to recover from ransomware is to follow the steps outlined by your respective security company, and disable any unneeded services on your computer to prevent any further infections
+• Some people might think that recovering from ransomware is a simple task of just rebuilding affected systems.
+Ransomware developers continually create new and sophisticated variants that can render systems unusable.
+If you try to rebuild affected systems without taking precautions, you might accidentally reinfect yourself with ransomware.
+The best recovery method is to follow the steps outlined by your security company and disable any unnecessary services on your computer to prevent further infections.

-• Negotiate and pay the ransom: If you have been a victim of ransomware, the first thing you should do is ensure that your files are backed up and that you have a way to recover them if necessary.
+• If ransomware has victimized you, ensure that you back up your files and have a way to recover them if necessary.
 If that fails, your next step is to negotiate and pay the ransom.
 This option is usually the most successful because it gives victims some sense of relief and prevents them from having to deal with the consequences of ransomware infection such as data loss and financial losses.

 Post-Incident